simplocms/docs/docs/modules/helpers.md

 ## Find More Helpers

-If you want to get more helpers, which you can use during your development with modules, then try to visit official [nwidart/laravel-modules](https://nwidart.com/laravel-modules/v3/introduction) package.
+If you want to get more helpers, which you can use during your development with the modules, then try to visit an official [nwidart/laravel-modules](https://nwidart.com/laravel-modules/v3/introduction) package.